valhuber/OptLocking/readme.md

 Please click the link to see that file.

 > Note: you cannot run this under Codespaces; depends on a patched version of SAFRS.

+> Suggestion: open this in GitHub using "Project View" (Shift + ".")